Did you know your birds can suffer greatly from dozens of chicken ailments that you an easily prevent?

-Marek’s is truly one of the more concerning chicken illnesses to afflict backyard flocks.
+Marek’s is truly one of the more concerning chicken ailments to afflict backyard flocks.
 It’s common, easily spread and almost always deadly, making it a feared and frustrating issue for those who care for chickens.

 A neurological illness, Marek’s affects the nervous system as well as the organs and even skin.
 The disease is caused by six varieties of the herpes virus.
 It originates in the feather follicle and lives for years in the bedding and litter of flocks.
 It can be easily spread from flock to flock by walking in a healthy coop with shoes or boots that walked through a contaminated flock.

 “Marek’s disease, also referred to as visceral leukosis, fowl paralysis and range paralysis, is caused by a virus.
 The virus most commonly affects chickens between the ages of 12 to 25 weeks. … [It] is a type of avian cancer,” says Jacquie Jacob, Poultrwy Extension Project Manager, University of Kentucky.

 Symptoms of a Marek’s case can vary widely.
 Most notably, a bird will appear paralyzed, probably because of the pressure put on the spinal cord by enlarged nerves and nodules.
 It might affect a bird’s respiratory system, in which case a sick chicken will gasp or wheeze in addition to having trouble standing or stumbling often.
 It’s more common in pullets than cockerels, and death occurs usually within two months of the first symptoms appearing.